ng-alain/delon/docs/how-to-start.en-US.md

 ### Routing permission control

 The routing URL may be affected by the browser's own historical memory, so that users may access the unprivileged route.
 If you want a better experience, you need to configure the `canActivate` option on the route.
-When the user has no permission, Automatically jump to the relevant page; see the [ACL Routing Guard] (/acl/guard) section for details.
+When the user has no permission, Automatically jump to the relevant page; see the [ACL Routing Guard](/acl/guard) section for details.